moondance-labs/tanssi-docs/builders/toolkit/integrations/indexers/subsquid/index.md

 ---
 title: Subsquid
-description: Explore comprehensive tutorials covering the fundamentals and advanced techniques for indexing data on your Tanssi Substrate or EVM Appchain with Subsquid.
+description: Explore comprehensive tutorials covering the fundamentals and advanced techniques for indexing data on your Tanssi Substrate or EVM network with Subsquid.
 icon: octicons-codescan-24
 template: index-page.html
 ---